New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Saints stats and trends

+- New Orleans won nine games against the spread last season, while failing to cover seven times.

-- The Saints covered the spread once last year (1-1 ATS) when playing as at least 2.5-point underdogs.
+- The Saints covered the spread when playing as at least 3-point underdogs in their only opportunity last season.

-- Last season, 10 of New Orleans' games went over the point total.
+- New Orleans' games hit the over 10 out of 16 times last year.

-- Last year the Saints averaged eight more points per game (30.1) than the Patriots allowed (22.1).
+- The Saints put up 30.1 points per game last year, eight more than the Patriots allowed (22.1).

-- New Orleans was 8-6 against the spread and 11-3 overall in games when it recorded over 22.1 points last season.
+- When New Orleans scored more than 22.1 points last season, it was 8-6 against the spread and 11-3 overall.

-- In games that New Orleans picked up more than 353.8 yards last year, the team was 6-6 against the spread and 9-3 overall.
+- New Orleans was 6-6 against the spread and 9-3 overall when the team churned out more than 353.8 yards last year.

 - The Saints had 17 giveaways last season, while the Patriots had 22 takeaways.